isomerpages/moe-tkps/_useful-information/Students/Code of Conduct.md

 ##### Ornaments, Jewellery or Valuables

-*   No jewellery of any form, ornaments or fancy watches is to be worn by students.
+*   No jewellery of any form, ornaments or fancy watches is to be worn by students.&nbsp;
 *   Female students are allowed to wear a pair of small plain ear studs in plain gold or silver.
 Earrings and multiple ear studs are strictly not allowed.
 *   Male students are not allowed to have their ears pierced or wear earrings / ear studs.
 *   No valuables, expensive items, toys or sharp objects should be brought to school.